ucdavisdatalab/workshop_research_computing/chapters/command-line/01_interacting-with-computers.md

 conventions we'll discuss tend to generalize to other activities like writing code or tracking files with version control.
 Learning this material, then, is in part about preparing yourself to learn more advanced computing skills later on.
-As such, this workshop -- and with it, our live session -- will cover broader concepts and conventions in computing as much as it will show you how to use the command line.
+As such, this workshop---and with it, our live session---will cover broader concepts and conventions in computing as much as it will show you how to use the command line.